Skip to content

 Remove-Item -Recurse -Force $env:TEMP\flow-next-install

-Both copy the plugin into ~/.cursor/plugins/local/flow-next (%USERPROFILE%\.cursor\plugins\local\flow-next on Windows) as a real directory (NOT a symlink — Cursor’s plugin loader rejects a symlink whose realpath escapes ~/.cursor/), exclude the Codex mirror and tests, and are a snapshot — re-run after git pull to update.
-Then fully restart Cursor (Cmd-Q / Quit, reopen — a new local plugin needs a full restart) and run /flow-next:setup in your project.
+Both write a real directory (NOT a symlink; Cursor’s plugin loader rejects a symlink whose realpath escapes ~/.cursor/), exclude the Codex mirror and tests, and are a snapshot, so re-run after git pull to update.
+Fully restart Cursor (Cmd-Q / Quit, reopen), then run /flow-next:setup in the project.
+The Windows installer is a robocopy sibling of the bash script (Git Bash / WSL work too).

 Team / org-wide deployment (Claude Code managed settings)